-- No pushing, pulling or overhead work.
-Minimize bending and twisting your neck. - Keep books and computer monitors at an appropriate height to avoid long periods of neck flexion. - Sexual activity may be resumed as indicated by the surgeon; generally this is 2-4 weeks after surgery or when you are comfortable. - Start a daily walking plan and increase your activity as tolerated.
-Your goal should be to return to your pre-surgery activity level as soon as possible.
+- No lifting, bending, or twisting - Avoid heavy lifting (anything heavier than a gallon of milk) for the first 4-6 weeks. - Avoid prolonged sitting or standing for the first 4-6 weeks, including long car trips.
+You will need to frequently change positions.
+No riding or driving until approved by your surgeon. - Sexual activity may be resumed as indicated by the surgeon; generally this is 2-6 weeks after surgery, or when you feel comfortable. - Start a daily walking plan and increase your activity as tolerated.
+Your goal should be to return to your presurgery activity level as soon as possible.
 Your recovery time will vary depending on your procedure.
 It is important to work with your surgeon to set reasonable expectations for your recovery.